-Mona is located with her sister, Moki, in Pine Forest, across from Aria Tiger and next to Madonna Tiger.
+Mona is located with her sister, Moki, in Pine Forest, next to Saber and Shenandoah Tigers.
 They are situated in a more wooded area of the sanctuary and they seem to enjoy the leafy shade.
 The Mo girls love to lounge under the trees while napping.

 Mona was rescued along with three other tigers, including her enclosure mate, Moki, from a roadside zoo in Missouri.
 “Roadside zoos are collections of animals in cages to profit from motorists who stop to see the animals.
 They are not accredited by the Association of Zoos and Aquariums (AZA).
 A roadside zoo can be 20 animals in adjacent pens or a single tiger in a cage.
 What these facilities have in common are barren cages, inadequate food, water, shelter and veterinary care.
 The animals are often crowded into conflict-prone groupings.” – Tigers in America.
 It is always important to research a facility before you visit.
 Ask questions and find out why they exist and what their goal is.